Psalm 24 Commentary

 Unlike pagans, believers understand and appreciate the LORD’S exclusive ownership of both the earth and the world.
 The earth may be thought of as the house while the term world can be the equivalent of the term home.
 The LORD owns both.

 Attention may be drawn to man’s appreciation of the facts of ownership.
-Idolatry is when men and women begin to distribute ownership and control amongst themselves, other created beings and things, or even products of man’s imaginations.
+Idolatry is when men and women begin to distribute ownership and control amongst themselves, other created beings, things, or even products of man’s imagination.
 At this point, man will have broken the first two commandments.

 Mortals enjoy control and virtual reality is promising mountains.
 The showroom is still open.
 The devil is still taking individuals through the options.
-There are many products on display: politics, money, power, and positions.
+Many products are on display: politics, money, power, and positions.
 The list is only limited by man’s imagination.
 The factory is ever producing new and more subtle products.
-They are all meant to subtract from the total ownership exclusively enjoyed only by the Creator God.
+They are all meant to subtract from the total ownership exclusively enjoyed by the Creator God.

 But who may stand in the holy place?
 The pagans?
 No. Your hands must be clean; your thoughts must be pure.
 You must stay away from idolatry and all its variants and versions.